-The Residential Class is by far the largest and provides 68% of the revenue from retail sales.
+The Residential Class is by far the largest and provides 67% of the revenue from retail sales.

-Residential water sales increased in 2021 largely because people were staying home and using more water due to the impacts of the COVID-19 pandemic.
 We remain dedicated to helping our customers pay their water bills by strengthening the assistance programs we provide and help them access federal assistance funds.